PaponAhasan/Data-Structures-and-Algorithms/Dynamic Programming/Knapsack problem.md

 ```
 The 0/1 knapsack problem is a classical dynamic programming problem.

-we have a bag of given capacity C. We need to pack n items in the bag.
+We have a bag of given capacity C. We need to pack n items in the bag.
 Each item has a value v and weight w.
-The objective is to maximize the profit.
+The objective is to
+maximize the profit.

 - The capacity of the bag is C.